-“Our vision is for a high-educated society in which opportunity is more equal for children and young people no matter what their background or family circumstances.”
+“Our vision is for a highly-educated society in which opportunity is more equal for children and young people no matter what their background or family circumstances.”

 Department for Education, vision statement